MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Adding a **NOTE** step is useful for quality checks.
 This type of step can come before or after another step.
 Just make sure to put it in the right spot.

 - Add a **WARNING** step for things that could be dangerous or cause a quality issue.
-When you move to Author mode on HoloLens, you can add a style to reinforce the warning.
+When you move to Author mode on [!include[pn-hololens](../includes/pn-hololens.md)], you can add a style to reinforce the warning.

 - Adding numbered small steps inside a step can sometimes help, but don’t be afraid to create separate steps for easier reading.